Description of mixed motives: Abstract

 \section{Abstract}

-Assuming the K\"unneth type standard conjecture, we propose the definition of mixed motives.
+Assuming the K\"unneth type standard conjecture, we propose a way to describe objects of mixed motives explicitly.
 We study their formal properties, and we associate mixed motives to schemes smooth and separated over a field.
 This serves as a universal cohomology theory.
 We also discuss $\ell$-adic realizations, and we discuss an unconditional construction of 2-motives and their properties.